Ouss27/alx-capstone/README.md

 # E-commerce Product API

 ## Project Overview
-This project is an API for managing an e-commerce platform's products.
-It includes CRUD operations, user management, and product search functionality.
+This project Implement an API to manage e-commerce platform products.
+The API will allow for:

+- CRUD Operations for Products.
+- CRUD Operations for Users.
+- Search Functionality.
+- Authentication and Authorization.
+- Data Validation
+- API Design: Django Rest Framework (DRF).

+This will ensure the smooth operation of the e-commerce site back-end.

 ## Setup Instructions
 1. Clone the repository:
    ```bash
    git clone https://github.com/Ouss27/alx-capstone.git
    cd ecommerce_api